 This was another game where the Caps were on the road on the day before Thanksgiving.
 In this game the Islanders scored two goals while the Caps scored one goal during first period.
 During the second period, the Caps tied the game on a power play goal by Alex Ovechkin.
 The score remained 2-2 until Overtime.
 John Tavares scored the game winning goal in overtime with less than a half minute to go in the game.
 The final score was 3-2 in favor of the Islanders.

-November 28, 2014 – Capitals vs Ottawa Senators at Verizon Center
+November 28, 2014 – Capitals vs New York Islanders at Verizon Center

 The Caps played the second game of a home and home series with the Islanders on the Friday after Thanksgiving.
 This time, the Caps were off to a good start as they scored the first two goals of the game.
 But then the Islanders tied up the game with two late goals in a little over a minute.
 The Caps pulled ahead about midway through the second period with an Alex Ovechkin goal.
 They scored two insurance goals, including an empty net goal, to win.
 The final score was 5-2 in favor of Washington.